AshishKaktan/ImageSearch/README.md

+**Reverse Image Search**

-This Project uses DCT(Discrete Cosine Transform) to reduce the frequencies and Hamming Distance to computer similarity between two Images.
+This Java Project uses DCT(Discrete Cosine Transform) to reduce the frequencies and Hamming Distance to computer similarity between two Images.

 Reference: www.hackerfactor.com

+### STEPS

 1. **Reduce Size** : The input image is converted to 32x32 px.
 2. **Reduce Color** : The image is reduced to grayscale.